Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/tests/README.md

 ## Prerequisites

 The live tests were written against the AI models mentioned below.
-You will need to deploy them in [Azure AI Studio](https://ai.azure.com/) and have the endpoint and key for each one of them.
+You will need to deploy these two in [Azure AI Studio](https://ai.azure.com/) and have the endpoint and key for each one of them.

-- `Mistral-Large` for chat completion tests
+- `Mistral-Large` for chat completion tests, including tool tests
 - `Cohere-embed-v3-english` for embedding tests
 <!-- - `TBD` for image generation tests -->

+In addition, you will need to deploy a gpt-4o model in the Azure OpenAI Studio, and have the endpoint and key for it:

+- `gpt-4o` on Azure OpenAI (AOAI), for chat completions tests with image input

 ## Setup